boydjc/DevSite/README.md

 # DevSite
-The code for my personnal software developer page
+The code for my personal software developer page